Skip to main content

 Criteria Details Score

-3a) No internal intranet or external Internet connection The digital worker doesn’t have access to any internal or external networks.
+3a) No internal intranet or external Internet connection The digital worker does not have access to any internal or external networks.
 0

 3b) Either internal intranet access only OR external Internet access (but not both) The digital worker only has access to internal networks and operates fully inside the agency’s firewall; the digital worker only has access to external networks, operating outside the firewall.
 5